- Backed by the best

 - Selected policy limits

-All of these elements help build a risk profile and set a premium price.
+All of these elements help build a risk profile and help determine your insurance premium.
 High-risk industries will pay higher premiums, while low-risk industries pay lower premiums.
-For example, a contracting and construction business might pay four times as much in premiums as a small photo and video business.
+For example, a contracting and construction business that employs subcontractors will pay higher premiums for general liability insurance and workers’ compensation than a one-person photo and video business.

 What is a deductible?

-- Flat Deductibles – A settled dollar figure that is the same no matter the case.
+- Flat Deductibles – A settled dollar figure that is the same no matter the covered event.

-- Percentage Deductible – A percentage that is based upon the total value of the property.
+- Percentage Deductible – In commercial property insurance, a percentage based on the total value of the property that is being covered.

 Imagine you have a general liability insurance policy for your painting business with a flat deductible of $500 and a policy limit of $1,000,000.
-While on the job, you accidentally track paint all over their furniture, resulting in $3,500 dollars of damages.
-In such a case, you’d have to pay the first $500 of the deductible and then your policy could cover the remaining $3,000.
-Of course, this is just one example; every situation is unique and is treated as such.
+While on the job, you accidentally track paint all over your customers’ furniture, resulting in $3,500 dollars of damages.
+In such a case, your insurance policy pays $3,000 and you pay $500.
+Of course, this is just one example; every claim is unique.

-In most cases, the provider will initially set the policy at the minimum deductible, which would have the highest premiums.
-However, if you believe there’s a lower risk of something occurring and its more to prevent catastrophe, you may decide it’s worth it to have a higher deductible in order to pay a lower premium.
+In most cases, the insurance provider will initially set the policy at the minimum deductible, which would have the highest premiums.
+However, if you believe there’s a lower risk of an accident occurring, it may be worth having a higher deductible in order to pay a lower premium.

 But what’s better—a high premium with a low deductible or a lower premium and higher deductible?
 Frankly, it depends on your financial situation and the level of risk your business faces.
+Let’s explore further.

 Are you covered?

 Now that you know the difference between premiums and deductibles, it’s time to protect your business from liability.
-With Thimble, you can purchase on-demand insurance policies that have a policy limit of $1,000,000 or $2,000,000 and (like we talked about) $0 deductible.
+With Thimble, you can purchase general liability insurance policies that have a policy limit of $1,000,000 or $2,000,000 and deductible options as low as $0.

-Do you have an upcoming job and lack coverage?
 Just visit the Thimble mobile app or website and get started.
-In 60 seconds, you can go from being exposed to having a Certificate of Insurance.
+In minutes, you can go from being exposed to being secure.
 It’s that easy.
 It’s Thimble.